 All that amazing dog hair isn't even the most interesting thing about these dogs.
 These rare animals have a long history that stretches back centuries, one that is full of hard work and intense training.
 In the 21st century, they are one of the most reliable dogs for shepherds and are also praised for their many other skills.
 Their strange names also come with some strange grammar, as the plural of puli is actually pulik.
 You can also say pulis, but some puli fanatics might doubt your knowledge of this astounding breed.
 Read on to discover some fascinating facts about pulik dogs.

-Their Signature Hairstyle Resembles Dreadlocks, But Aren't Actually Dreadlocks
+Their Signature Hairstyle Isn't Actually Locs

 The stand-out feature of puli dogs is obviously their amazing, shaggy manes that bare an uncanny resemblance to dreadlocks.
 But while their clumps of hair look like dreads, they are actually referred to as cords.
 The base of the cords is much softer and becomes tangled in the thick outer layer, which is a weather resistant shield that allows these dogs to survive through all sorts of environmental challenges.
 Some owners brush out these cords to get rid of the distinctive curls.